ml6team/fondant/README.md

 ## Examples

-Example use cases of Express include:
+Example use cases of Fondant include:

 - collect additional image-text pairs based on a few seed images and fine-tune Stable Diffusion
 - filter an image-text dataset to only include "count" examples and fine-tune CLIP to improve its counting capabilities